Soft Skills Aren’t Necessary in Job Descriptions

 Digital rendering of a woman working at a laptop with software soft skills in bubbles overhead.

-Removing soft skills from job descriptions doesn’t mean removing them from your recruiting efforts entirely.
+Removing vague soft skills from job descriptions doesn’t mean removing them from your recruiting efforts entirely.
 On the contrary, you have the interview process to discover candidates’ soft skills.

 Many companies have robust, public-facing core values such as ‘teamwork,’ ‘integrity,’ and ‘accountability.’
 But these aren’t particularly compelling bullet points on a job description.